Bama Vijayam (1967 film)

 Bama Vijayam was simultaneously filmed in Telugu as Bhale Kodallu with a slightly different cast.
 It was released on 24 February 1967, and won the Chennai Film Fans' Association Award for Best Film.
 The film was later remade in Hindi as Teen Bahuraniyan (1968), with Janaki, Kanchana and Jayanthi reprising their roles.
 In 1998, it was remade into Malayalam as Sreekrishnapurathe Nakshathrathilakkam.
+It was also remade in Kannada as Swalpa Adjust Madkolli (2000).

 Plot

 A middle-class joint family is living happily run by the responsible father Ethiraj, a retired headmaster.
 He has three sons – Maheshwaran, Raman, and Krishnan.
 Maheswaran is a Hindi professor; he and his wife Parvathi have five children.
 Raman, a high court clerk has two children with wife Sita.
 Krishnan, a medical representative is married to Rukmini.
 Sumathi, the younger sister of Sita also stays in the same house, as she is pursuing higher studies in the same city.
 Though it is a joint family, the father has set up his three sons in three different portions in the same house, and takes turns to eat in each of his son's house, to avoid any possibility of problems between them.
 The sons give their salaries to their father, and all the financial matters are dealt by him efficiently.
 He is respected and feared by everyone in the family.
 Wrong-doers in the household are made to stand on a bench by him as punishment.

 Meanwhile, a popular actress Bama moves into the bungalow next to their house.
 The three daughters-in-law and the sons meet her while they are all in the terrace, and try to make friends with her.
 Bama is very polite, and accepts their invitation to come to their house on 16th of that month.
 Now, the three ladies in the house start making fuss about the condition of their house, saying that they do not have enough facilities in their house to show to Bama that there are well-off.
 The husbands try to convince them but they force their husbands to agree to whatever they ask.
 Eventually the men give in and start buying things for their own houses.
 They paint the house, get stuff like radio, fan, sofa, for their own portions.

 The father tries in vain to make everyone understand that they should live for themselves within their means.
 They get all the things for the house – a few for rent, a few for instalment, and also borrow money with a high interest rate.
 They even go to the extent of hiring a male servant to stay in the house.
 The ladies start arguing whose portion should Bama visit first when she comes to their house.
 Finally, Parvathi makes the other two ladies agree by showing a diamond necklace that she borrowed from her friend.
 They decide to pass the necklace through the windows so that Bama would think that everyone has diamond necklaces.